Marfisc/panserver/README.md

 ### Markdown views

 The address `/view/<some_path>`, where `<some_path>` or `<some_path>.md` is a path relative to the document directory to a Markdown file, is a Markdown view page.
 It will display the output of `pandoc` for the given Markdown file plus some minimal styling.

+You can view the markdown files in different formats.
+These can accessed through the menu at the top of the standard view of markdown documents.
+The alternative views are:

+* *export*: Ideal for saving the output.
+Like the standard view but without the menu and auto-refresh script.
+* *simple*: Remove the default styling and the menu.
+* *inline*: Remove the default styling, the menu, and the HTML skeleton around the output.
+This is for inclusion into existing HTML documents.

 ### Other files